stevegrunwell/building-for-php-cli/slides.md

 * <!-- .element: class="fragment" --> Inspect and maintain cron, caches, and transients
 * <!-- .element: class="fragment" --> Extensible for themes + plugins

 Note:

-Heavily inspired by Drush, WP-CLI lets you perform most operations on a WordPress site without touching the GUI
+Heavily inspired by Drush, WP-CLI lets you perform most operations on a WordPress site without touching the GUI:

 Before my current job, I spent five years working at a WordPress-oriented web host.
-We used WP-CLI for *everything*
+We used WP-CLI for *everything*, including as part of our provisioning scripts

 ----

 ### [Laravel Artisan](https://laravel.com/docs/master/artisan)

 * <!-- .element: class="fragment" --> The underlying CLI for Laravel
+    * Built atop the Symfony Console
 * <!-- .element: class="fragment" --> Scaffold <img src="resources/all-the-things.png" alt="all the things" style="max-height: 1.4em; margin: -.2em 0;" />
-* <!-- .element: class="fragment" --> Built atop the Symfony Console
-* <!-- .element: class="fragment" --> Third-party access
+* <!-- .element: class="fragment" --> Allows packages to register new commands

 Note:

+* Artisan is the command line interface for Laravel
+    * Built on top of Symfony Console (more in a minute)
 * Easily scaffold models, controllers, console commands, and more!
 * Third-party packages can register new commands
-    - Easy to build toolkits for Laravel devs

 ----

 ### Joomlatools Console

 * <!-- .element: class="fragment" --> CLI framework for Joomla
-* <!-- .element: class="fragment" --> Manage sites, extensions, databases, & virtual hosts
+* <!-- .element: class="fragment" --> Manage sites, extensions, databases, etc.
-* <!-- .element: class="fragment" --> List, purge, and clear cache contents
+    * Includes virtual host management

 Note:

+* Joomla counterpart of WP-CLI or Drush
+* Similar kinds of features: managing sites, users, extensions, etc.
     * Kind of neat: has the "vhost" command for managing Apache + nginx virtual hosts

 ---